palominolabs/url-builder/README.md

 # Motivation

+See [this blog post](http://blog.palominolabs.com/2013/10/03/creating-urls-correctly-and-safely/) for a thorough explanation.

 Ideally, the Java SDK would provide a good way to build properly encoded URLs.
 Unfortunately, it does not.

 [`URLEncoder`](http://docs.oracle.com/javase/7/docs/api/java/net/URLEncoder.html) seems like a thing that you want to use, but amazingly enough it actually does HTML form encoding, not URL encoding.